hnhkj/hnhkj.github.io/blog/hote/lpa/README.md

 * a Aluminum Alloy Case

-## Product (picture for reference only, product is different with picture)
+## Product (picture for reference only, product color is different with picture)

 ![HOTe_LPA_s1.jpg](img/HOTe_LPA_s1.jpg)